swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-36-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

 - [ ] Model cannot be trained on hardware other than the local machine
 - [ ] Model cannot be trained on custom hardware for specific use-cases

-You can now safely continue to the next chapter of this guide concluding your journey and the next things you could do with your model.
+You will address the remaining items in the next chapters of this part for improved efficiency and collaboration.
+Continue the guide to learn how.

 ## Sources